mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 3. *navigation.attitude.roll.max*
 4. *navigation.attitude.roll.min*

-The min and max values reset to zero on ESP32 restart and they are *not* persistently stored in ESP32 NVS.
+The min and max values reset to zero on ESP32 restart and after applying attitude leveling.
+They are *not* persistently stored in ESP32 NVS.

 **Receives** at ~1 Hz frequency, in radians: